Catholic Church and Nazi Germany during World War II: Western Europe

 Following the capitulation of France, the nation was divided between a military occupation of the north and the nominally independent "Vichy regime" in the south.
 Valerio Valeri remained nuncio to the divided nation.
 Marshal Philippe Pétain, the leader of the Vichy government had no religious convictions, but courted Catholic support.
 His great rival, and leader of the Free French, General Charles de Gaulle was a devout Catholic.
 De Gaulle's Free French chose the Catholic symbolism of Saint Joan of Arc's standard, the Cross of Lorraine, as their emblem.

-As elsewhere under Nazi occupation, French clergy faced intimidation and interference.
+As elsewhere under Nazi Germany's occupation, French clergy faced intimidation and interference.
 In July 1940, the residence of Cardinal Suhard, Archbishop of Paris, along with those of Cardinal Baudrillart and Cardinal Liénart and other church offices were searched by the Gestapo for "evidence of collusion between the late Cardinal Verdier and the Jews".
 Verdier had described World War II as "a crusade ...
 We are struggling to preserve the freedom of people throughout the world, whether they be great or small peoples, and to preserve their possessions and their very lives.
 No other war has had aims that are more spiritual, moral, and, in sum, more Christian".
 On September 9, the Bishop of Quimper was arrested for opposing Nazi plans for Brittany.
 The Bishop of Strasbourg was prevented from returning from Vichy France to his dioceses and his Cathedral was closed to the public.
 The Bishop of Metz was expelled from his diocese—which was itself later dissolved for "political reasons".
 In October, the Archbishop of Besançon and Vicar General Galen were jailed—the Archbishop for gathering food for French PoWs, and "turning people against Germans".
 Vatican Radio denounced the treatment of the Church in predominantly Catholic Alsace-Lorraine.
 In March 1941, it announced in Alsace, Catholics were facing "cruel persecution".
 On April 4, Vatican Radio stated that: